GovAlta/adsp-monorepo/docs/tutorials/feedback-service/collectingFeedback.md

 adspFeedback.initialize({tenant: <your tenant>, site: <your site>, getContext: getContext})
 ```

-Note that _getContext_ and its parameters are optional, as the service provides reasonable defaults as described below.
+Note: _site_, _getContext_ and its parameters are optional so unless you want to override the site, view or correlationId you can ignore them.

 #### Tenant